Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEV TEAM TASKS.md

   - Address discrepancies between the funds interface created by the UI team and the current implementation.
   -
 ## UI/UX Team Design Feedback]
--  we look into the design on figma and then check the design you created seems there is small discrepancy [[Meeting with uiux team#Discrepancy between UI/UX Design and frontend work]]
+-  we look into the design on figma and then check the design you created seems there is small discrepancy [[UI TEAM TASK#Discrepancy between UI/UX Design and frontend work]]